wyatt-howe/nizk-proof-synthesis/README.md

 ### Proofs of Arithmetic Circuits

-Beaver triples, garbled circuits, and MPC-in-the-head in general all support operating in $GF(n)$ rather than $GF(2)$.
+Beaver triples, garbled circuits, and MPC-in-the-head in general all support operating in _GF(n)_ rather than _GF(2)_.
 We would need to write a synthesis tool for arithmetic circuits, and adapt JIGG for arithmetic circuits as well.

 ### Privacy Upon Collusion